Sahil-502/cloudrun-gke-bridge/README.md

 # Cloud Run Deployment via Cloud Build
 ## Project Description
+This project demonstrates a **CI/CD pipeline** where application code is automatically built into a **Docker image** and deployed to **Google Kubernetes Engine (GKE)**.
+The pipeline ensures that every code change pushed to GitHub is tested, containerized, and deployed to a GKE cluster with zero manual intervention.

+It also includes optimizations such as:
+- ✅ Automated Docker builds
+- ✅ GKE deployment with Kubernetes manifests
+- ✅ Configurable environment variables
+- ✅ Resource tuning & Ingress management
+- ✅ Error handling, logging, and health checks
+---

+## Project Description

 This project demonstrates a CI/CD pipeline where application code is automatically built into a Docker image and deployed to Google Cloud Run using Google Cloud Build.